 TAXING PROPERTY DEVELOPERS

-Earlier this year, the Victorian Labor Government proposed a levy on property developers to help pay for affordable housing.
+Last year, the Victorian Labor Government proposed a levy on property developers to help pay for affordable housing.
 But Labor caved to pressure from the property developer industry and dropped the new tax only 5 days after announcing it.

 The Greens want a housing system for people, not profit.